 WORKSPACEfile as described here.

-.bazelrcfile.
+.bazelrcfile to enable the feature.
 Create the file in the root directory of your Bazel project if it does not exist.
+Flags below are a reference sample.
+Please see the latest

 Note: The flags referenced in the